-Any market research should contribute with insights that support decisions related to customer acquisition and retention goals.
-After all, businesses are either working to acquire or retain customers or both, for sustainability and profitability purposes.
+Market research should support decisions related to customer acquisition and retention goals.
+After all, businesses are either working to acquire or retain customers, or both.

 - The research design and analytical approach we should use to analyze the data.

 - The questions that go in a survey or discussion guide in qualitative research techniques (e.g. Focus Groups)

 - The type of people we need to include in the sample